Yandex Cloud

 Alert

-The setAccessBindings method and the DnsZoneService/SetAccessBindings call completely overwrite access permissions for the resource.
-All current roles for the resource will be deleted.
+The setAccessBindings method and the DnsZoneService/SetAccessBindings call overwrite all existing access permissions for the resource.
+All roles previously assigned for this resource will be deleted.

 CLI